AMReX-Astro/Castro/Docs/source/Verification.rst

 Analytic solutions were found by Sedov :cite:`sedov:1959`.

-A cylindrical blast wave (e.g. a point explosion in a 2-d plane) can be modeled in 1-d cylindrical coordiante or 2-d Cartesian coordinates.
+A cylindrical blast wave (e.g. a point explosion in a 2-d plane) can be modeled in 1-d cylindrical coordinate or 2-d Cartesian coordinates.
 A spherical blast wave can be modeled in 1-d spherical, 2-d axisymmetric (cylindrical :math:`r`-:math:`z`), 2-d axisymmetric (spherical :math:`r`-:math:`\theta`),or 3-d Cartesian coordinates.